Healkiss/ListItems/README.md

 SETUP:

-Add an id a data-itemtype and a data-url in the main DIV
+Add an id, a data-itemtype and a data-url in the main DIV
 ```html
 <div  id="articles-list"
       data-itemtype="article"